-Some GIST tumor cells do not contain c-kit or PDGFRA mutations.
+Some GIST tumor cells do not contain c-Kit or PDGFRA mutations.
 This may be called wildtype GIST, although, as stated earlier, most of these GISTs are now known to have mutations in other genes.
-Wildtype GISTs do not respond as well as other types, but since some signaling may still occur through the KIT receptor treatment with Gleevec, Sutent or other KIT inhibitors is still beneficial in some cases.
-In general, wild-type GIST encompasses several different subtypes.
+Wildtype GISTs do not respond as well as other types.
+In general, wildtype GIST encompasses several different subtypes.
 Advanced mutational testing is available to identify the driver(s) of these tumors.

 Important biochemical concept: specific exons usually correspond to specific domains of a protein.
 That is, exons are like blueprints for particular rooms in a house.
 This explains why GISTs with mutations in a particular exon, say exon 9, often behave similarly – but differently from GISTs with mutations in another exon – say, exon 11.
 By “behaving differently” we mean that they may cause primary tumors at different places in the GI tract, and they may respond differently to drugs like Gleevec.